 2046

-Enjoy it on its own, or with thin slices of just-seared Wagyu beef...
+Enjoy it on its own to appreciate all its nuances, with thin slices of lightly seared Wagyu beef...

 Robert Parker - Wine Advocate

-Although it's hard to choose between the Gualtallary and El Cepillo cuvées, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the best example of Gran Enemigo Single Vineyard Cabernet Franc.
-It comes from a plot planted in 1995 on rocky limestone soils, with 10,000 vines per hectare, fermented with 40% whole bunches in barrel and aged for 15 months in century-old tuns.
-Opening with a dark, introverted and discreetly perfumed nose, its aromatic profile continues to unfold to encompass a whole range of herbaceous and floral complexities, combining bubbling intensity with supreme elegance.
-The palate follows with a rich, silky, refined and delicately succulent energy, releasing itself in a graceful, dense and icy conclusion that gives as much importance to vertical energy as to horizontal richness.
-The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with increased aeration.
-There's no better example of Cabernet Franc's suitability to the Uco Valley, a marriage rendered here with incomparable finesse, depth and complexity.
+Although it is difficult to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the best example of Gran Enemigo Single Vineyard Cabernet Francs.
+It comes from a plot planted in 1995 on rocky limestone soils, with 10,000 vines per hectare, fermented with 40% whole clusters in barrels and aged for 15 months in century-old casks.
+Opening with a dark, introverted, and discreetly fragrant nose, its aromatic profile continues to blossom to encompass a range of herbaceous and floral complexities, combining bubbling intensity with supreme elegance.
+The palate follows with a rich, silky, refined, and delicately succulent energy, releasing into a graceful, dense, and icy conclusion that gives equal importance to vertical energy and horizontal richness.
+The finish builds slowly but surely, revealing a shimmering acidity and ultra-refined tannins with increased aeration.
+There is no better example of the suitability of Cabernet Franc in the Uco Valley, a marriage rendered here with incomparable finesse, depth, and complexity.
 2024-2041

 Vinous